 - (a) This Code is one element of a broader legal and regulatory framework within which Collecting Societies operate.
-This Code sets minimum standards for the conduct of Collecting Societies and complements the following regulatory instruments, which each Collecting Society will comply with: - (i) the Corporations Act 2001 and the Corporations Regulations; - (ii) the Copyright Act 1968 and the Copyright Regulations; - (iii) its Constitution; - (iv) the Attorney-General's Guidelines for Declared Collecting Societies (where applicable); - (v) its obligations under the Privacy Act 1988, including the Australian Privacy Principles, or any Privacy Code that applies to the Collecting Society; - (vi) in the case of the declared Collecting Society under that Act, the Resale Royalty Right for Visual Artists Act 2009; and - (vii) any other applicable legislation, relevant decisions of courts or tribunals (including the Copyright Tribunal), and other binding legal requirements, conditions or guidelines that apply to the Collecting Society. - 2.1 In 2019-2020, Screenrights has complied with the legal framework governing its operation as set out in Clause 2.1 of the Code, including the Guidelines for Declaration of Collecting Societies given that Screenrights is a declared society. - 2.2 At an Extraordinary General Meeting on 25 July 2019, the membership approved the Screenrights Board's proposed amendments to Screenrights' Memorandum and Articles of Association.
-The major changes are as follows: - (a) The document was generally modernised, with references to facsimile transmissions removed and the document itself has been re-titled "Constitution". - (b) The Board must now include 3 Authorial Directors (a Screenwriter Director, Screen Director and Composer Director) and 1 New Zealand Director and changes were made to the procedure for election of Directors to facilitate the election of these new Directors generally.
-The first Authorial Director and Screenwriter Director, Kelly Lefever, was elected to the Board at the 2019 Annual General Meeting.
-The Screen Director and New Zealand Director will be elected at the 2020 AGM, and the Composer Director will be elected at the 2021 AGM. - (c) Removal of the requirement in the Constitution that one third of the Directors in office must retire from office at each AGM.
-This was removed because the effect of this provision was that some Directors may have not served a full three year term before retirement. - (d) Introduction of a maximum of three consecutive terms for each Director, with the possibility of submitting for re-election of one further term upon the special request of the Chair

-- 2.3 A copy of the updated Constitution can be accessed from Screenrights' website,1 along with other key governance documents, including the Privacy Policy,2 the Corporate Governance Statement and our dispute and complaints management procedures.3 - 2.4 The Screenrights Board is elected by the members in accordance with the Constitution.
-A list of current directors and the Screenrights executive team is available on the corporate website.4 - 2.5 Screenrights' Legal team oversees compliance with the legal framework governing its operation, including training of staff in relevant laws including privacy and workplace behaviour laws. - 2.6 Screenrights made no material changes to other documents relevant to the legal framework.
+This Code sets minimum standards for the conduct of Collecting Societies and complements the following regulatory instruments, which each Collecting Society will comply with: - (i) the Corporations Act 2001 and the Corporations Regulations; - (ii) the Copyright Act 1968 and the Copyright Regulations; - (iii) its Constitution; - (iv) the Attorney-General's Guidelines for Declared Collecting Societies (where applicable); - (v) its obligations under the Privacy Act 1988, including the Australian Privacy Principles, or any Privacy Code that applies to the Collecting Society; - (vi) in the case of the declared Collecting Society under that Act, the Resale Royalty Right for Visual Artists Act 2009; and - (vii) any other applicable legislation, relevant decisions of courts or tribunals (including the Copyright Tribunal), and other binding legal requirements, conditions or guidelines that apply to the Collecting Society. - 2.1 In 2021-2022, Screenrights has complied with the legal framework governing its operation as set out in Clause 2.1 of the Code. - 2.2 A copy of Screenrights' key governance documents, including the Constitution,1 Privacy Policy,2 and our dispute and complaints management procedures3 can be accessed on the corporate website. - 2.3 The Screenrights' Board is elected by the members in accordance with the Constitution.
+A list of current directors and the Screenrights executive team is available on the corporate website.4 - 2.4 Screenrights' Legal team oversees compliance with the legal framework governing its operation, including training of staff in relevant laws including privacy and workplace behaviour laws. - 2.5 Screenrights made no material changes to any documents relevant to the legal framework in 2021-2022.